 - Make sure that each bottom or top goes with 2-3 other items: since you've already picked neutral basics and only one accent color, this shouldn't be too big a deal - everything should pretty much go with everything else.

-- Decide on shoes: think light, comfortable, and double-duty: for Arizona, I chose flip-flops for the pool, flat sandals that would work for walking as well as be a bit casual-dressy, comfortable walking flats (Recognize them from this post?
-They were my staple shoe in Europe, too), and left my bulky shoe for the plane ride – a boot here, but I like to travel in Keds or Converse-type tennis shoes, too.
+- Decide on shoes: think light, comfortable, and double-duty: for Arizona, I chose flip-flops for the pool, flat sandals that would work for walking as well as be a bit casual-dressy, comfortable walking flats.
+They were my staple shoe in Europe, too), and left my bulky shoe for the plane ride - a boot here, but I like to travel in Keds or Converse-type tennis shoes, too.

 - Plan to wash items: there's no reason to bring 8-10 pairs of underwear or 12 shirts for a 2 week trip - if you will not be at a place where you can wash, then at least pack lightweight items that can easily be hand washed and will dry quickly.